john-azzaro/Study-Create-React-App/README.md

 <br>
 <br>

-# How do you a create a React app with create-react-app?
+# How do you a create and run a React app?

 <dl>
 <dd>

-## Create React App is a quick build setup for React applications.
+## Use create-react-app for quick build setup.
 **With ```create-react-app```, you can save time on setup and configuration to get going quicker with one simple command.**
 The environment created from running ```create-react-app```, including: React, JSC, ES6, and Flow syntax, langauge extras like the spread operators, autoprefixed CSS, an interactive unit test runner, a live development server, offline-first server worker and web app manifest meeting Progressive web app criteria, and updates for all tools handled through a single dependency.